To use your own font in Frontify, your font must be uploaded to Frontify. This is possible via the Font Block.

 On the other hand, a Web Font is a font specifically designed for use in web pages and is loaded with CSS @ font-face declaration.
 This makes the user’s browser downloads web fonts and renders text correctly.

-If your company is not using an online font library such as Google or Typekit, you need to build a zip web font package and upload it over the Self-Hosted tab when picking a Fonts block.
+If your company does not use an online font library such as Google or Adobe Fonts, you need to build a zip web font package and upload it over the Self-Hosted tab when picking a Fonts block.
 Building a font package means creating folder with fonts and css files that you will later compress into a zip file.

 In most cases, you will have different file types of your font: like EOT, SVG, TTF, WOFF or WOFF2.
 This is necessary to show the font in the various browsers.
 All these file types will go into a zip file.